 Anyway, the fact that many Muslims "hate terrorism" isn't as comforting as it ought to be.

 And I agree with you, we should not overreact.
 And we should completely reject collective punishment, abandonment of reason, and we must keep the rule of law.
 I am advocating first and most importantly that people read the Koran.
 I think non-Muslims should know what's in it, mainly because so many non-Muslims assume they know what's in it and are dangerously mistaken.
 And I think you really have to read the whole thing to get the full impact of this amazing doctrine.

 I don't think advocating knowledge is an overreaction.

 I think in hundreds of little ways, once non-Muslims know what Islam is about, all the political insinuations of Islamic law into Western democracies will be curtailed, without bloodshed and without hatred.
-It will just be stopped because we can see what is motivating it, we understand what's behind it, and we don't want any part of it, now that we know what it is.
+It will just be stopped because we would understand what is motivating it, we would understand what's behind it, and we wouldn't want any part of it once we knew what it was.

 The Muslims-in-name-only can go on about their lives without any trouble — and without even knowing anything is going on.
 The active, orthodox Muslims will find themselves curbed whenever they try to limit freedom of speech or infiltrate the FBI or any of the other things they've been able to get away with because so few people know even the most basic information about Islam.